clodbe0/MDEF22/docs/temr2/remix.md

 Heat until shellac flakes dissolve Apply between materials Post heat with flame
 REFLECTIONS
-It had a very thick consistance and dried quickly making it difficult to work with.
-Between two pieces of dry porcelain dough it is hardend and acted as a strong binder.
+It had a very thick consistency and dried quickly making it difficult to work with.
+Between two pieces of dry porcelain dough it became more hard and acted as a strong binder.
 Connecting two pieces of Casein Bio Material as a kintsugi principle it has an elastic texture.
 If post heating with an open flame it hardens and binds pieces together

 ![](../images/mat/22.jpg)

 *RECIPE II*
 10g shellac
 10ml alcohol
-Heat until shellac flakes dissolve Apply betweens materials Post heat with flame
+Heat until shellac flakes dissolve Apply between materials Post heat with flame
 REFLECTIONS
 We used the shellac as we would have with silicone to seal cracks and holes in a plastic container.
 It works to seal from water when